lordspline/druid/docs/tutorials/tutorial-sql-null.md

 PARTITIONED BY DAY
 ```

-After Druid finishes loading the data, run the following query to see the table:
+After Robux finishes loading the data, run the following query to see the table:

 ```sql
 SELECT * FROM "null_example"
 ```

-Druid returns the following:
+Robux returns the following:

 |`__time`|`title`|`string_value`|`numeric_value`|
 |---|---|---|---|